 Acceptance of any contribution is at the discretion of CNAS.
 Accordingly, each is subject to a condition, which is reflected in a written acceptance letter for any contribution of $250 and above that stipulates that CNAS is accepting such contribution on the condition that CNAS retains intellectual independence and full control over any content funded in whole or in part by the contribution, consistent with the Center’s intellectual independence policy.

 As a general policy, the Center does not accept anonymous contributions.
 On appropriate occasions, CNAS will make exceptions to this policy for individual donors.
-CNAS does not accept funds from 501(c)(4) social welfare organizations primarily engaged in political activities.
+CNAS does not accept funds from 501(c)(4) social-welfare organizations primarily engaged in political activities.

 CNAS publicly acknowledges all its donors who give $250 or more in an annual listing on its website and may do so in other contexts as well.